B1ggDave/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 ## Completed Code

-We may use the `step-006` branch of the [github.com/kotlin-hands-on/intro-mpp](https://github.com/kotlin-hands-on/intro-mpp) repository as the solution of the tasks that we done above.
+We can use the `step-006` branch of the [github.com/kotlin-hands-on/intro-mpp](https://github.com/kotlin-hands-on/intro-mpp) repository for the solution to the tasks we did above.
-We may also just download the [archive](https://github.com/kotlin-hands-on/intro-mpp/archive/step-006.zip) from GitHub directly.
+We can also download the [archive](https://github.com/kotlin-hands-on/intro-mpp/archive/step-006.zip) from GitHub directly.